cancjs/canc/examples/app-vue-pinia/README.md

  address state.
 The vanilla store lets the request finish anyway (its result is just discarded); both validate requests still hit the mock API.
 - **One cancel call per step, not request-id counters.** The canc store has no request-id bookkeeping.
-One `addressLoad?.cancel()` call is enough, because cancel reaches the `AbortController` wired in `handleCancel`.
+One `addressLoad?.cancel()` call is enough, because cancel reaches the signal a `cancelify`'d call wires up internally.
 - **Dispose cleanup.** When the pinia store is disposed (e.g., on app unmount), the canc version cancels every step still outstanding in one `dispose()` call.
-- **Rollback in the cancel handler.** `quoteShippingOptimistic` shows how to react to a cancel
- event: undo an optimistic UI update when the user navigates away before the real response arrives.
-The vanilla version has no cancel hook, so the optimistic state either persists as incorrect, or the UI must check request-id staleness every time a response arrives — more bookkeeping.
+- **Rollback on cancel.** `quoteShippingOptimistic` shows how to react to a cancel event: undo an optimistic UI update when the user navigates away before the real response arrives.
+The vanilla version has no cancel signal, so the optimistic state either persists as incorrect, or the UI must check request-id staleness every time a response arrives (more bookkeeping).

 ## Honesty note